-- 1. Students who complete this course will be able to: identify various models of skis, select the appropriate model of skis for given terrain and snow conditions and compare and contrast different types of ski bindings and boots. - 2.
-Students will understand and be able to apply the following concepts: Dressing in layers in preparation for various weather conditions, prevention and treatment of hypothermia and other skiing related injuries/illnesses, trip planning, proper nutrition for strenuous activities, safe off trail travel, and trail etiquette.
+- 1. Students who complete this course will be able to: identify various models of snowshoes, select the appropriate model of snowshoe for given terrain and snow conditions, operate three different types of snowshoe bindings, compare and contrast different types of bindings. - 2.
+Students will understand and be able to apply the following concepts: Dressing in layers in preparation for various weather conditions, prevention and treatment of hypothermia, trip planning, proper nutrition for strenuous activities, safe off trail travel, and trail etiquette. - 3.
+Students will be able to explain and demonstrate the proper use and care for equipment that is used for outdoor recreation activities. - 4.
+Students will learn and be able to utilize backcountry navigation techniques.